AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationEnsembleModel.md

 for i = 1, snapshotIndex, 1 do

-  local timeToLeave = os.time() - initialJoinTime
+  local timeToLeave = os.time() - recordedTime[i]

-  -- To ensure that this does not result in negative probabilityToLeave value.
+  -- To ensure that this does not result in negative probabilityToLeave value if we're using sigmoid function for our logistic regression.

   local clampedTimeToLeave = math.max(timeToLeave, 1)

   local probabilityToLeave = 1 - (1 / clampedTimeToLeave)

+  timeToLeaveVector[i] = {timeToLeave}

+  probabilityToLeaveVector[i] = {clampedTimeToLeave}

 end

+TimeToLeavePredictionModel:train(playerDataMatrix, timeToLeaveVector)

+ProbabilityToLeavePredictionModel:train(playerDataMatrix, probabilityToLeaveVector)

 ```